-The idea behind Zakros was a concept formulated on the East Coast of Crete, where the tiny Greek village of Zakros is nestled between the Mediterranean and ancient Minoan ruins.
-It was here I discovered the idea of a mythic culture: rising from the island of Atlantis, inspiring apocalyptic and utopian visions of generations of theorists, seekers, and dreamers.
-It occurred to me at the time, that when I reached the end of my tolerance for art world posturing, that I would seek out the balmy shores of ancient Crete to rediscover the roots of utopic dreams.
+The initial idea behind Zakros was a concept formulated on the East Coast of Crete, where the tiny Greek village of Zakros is nestled between the Mediterranean and ancient Minoan ruins.
+It is there is the origins of a mythic culture: rising from the island of Atlantis, inspiring apocalyptic and utopian visions of generations of theorists, seekers, and dreamers.
+It occurred to us at the time, that when we reached the end of our tolerance for art world posturing, that we would seek out the balmy shores of ancient Crete to rediscover the roots of utopic dreams.

-That was in the late 1980s as I was about to return to the US after two years of post-graduate study in the underground high-tech world of IRCAM, itself nestled beneath the streets of Paris and the Musee Centres Pompidou.
-The experience of Zakros was the catalyst for my own quasi-mythic experiment: Zakros InterArts, which has over the years morphed from the production of multimedia theatrical works to a new kind of multimedia concept, – “the gesamtdatenwerk” – the creation of a theater edifice in the third space of the Internet.
+The experience of Zakros, Crete was the catalyst for this quasi-mythic experiment: Zakros InterArts, which has over the years morphed from the production of multimedia theatrical works to a new kind of multimedia concept, – “the gesamtdatenwerk” – a theatre edifice in the third space of the Internet.

 This Website has thus evolved into an ever-expanding universe of performance work, installations, music composition, manifestos, writings, mediational histories, and teaching experiments.
-Please explore, it’s a hypermediated tour through my life’s work, and like the ancient Greek labyrinths, it’s easy to lose yourself in the circuitous twists and turns and occasional dead ends of the artistic process.
+Please explore, it’s a hypermediated tour through thirty-five+ years of work, and like the ancient Greek labyrinths, it’s easy to lose yourself in the circuitous twists and turns and occasional dead ends of the artistic process.

-Among the most prized in my collection here, is the mesostic that John Cage wrote for me when I organized what would have been his 80th birthday concert in 1992.
-Although he died just before the event, he left for me what could very well be his last mesostic: a poetic musing on Zakros InterArts.
-Although this little gem was written many years ago, I am still deciphering its meaning.
-I have no doubt it bridges the ancient teachings of the Minoans with the virtual space where I now reside in the Network.
+Among the most prized in our collection here, is the mesostic that John Cage wrote for Zakros InterArts when we organized what would have been his 80th birthday concert in 1992.
+Although he died just before the event, he left for us what could very well be his last mesostic: a poetic musing on Zakros InterArts.
+Although this little gem was written many years ago, we are still deciphering its meaning.
+We have no doubt it bridges the ancient teachings of the Minoans with the virtual space where we now reside in the Network.